Mario-chico/mysite/src/content/blog/en/hipertrophy.md

     - Order: The sequence in which exercises are performed, which can affect muscle fatigue and stimulus.
     - Volume: Total amounts of sets and repetitions, influencing muscle growth.
     - Intensity: The percentage of the maximum load used (e.g., percentage of one repetition maximum).
-    - Rest Intervals: The duration of rest between sets, affecting recovery and intensity sustainability.
     - Frequency: How often a muscle group is trained per week.
-    - Duration: The time spent on each exercise or session.
-    - Speed: The tempo or speed at which exercises are performed, influencing power and tension.
+    - Rest: The duration of rest between sets, affecting recovery and intensity sustainability.
+    - Progression: How we progress in the following weeks.